The Study Variety of Conformal Kinematics: Straight Lines on the Study Variety

 The decomposition $q = a \wedge b$ of Lemma~\ref{lem:wedge} is not unique.
-The vectors $a$ and $b$ can be replaced by independent linear combinations of $a$ and $b$.
+Replacing vectors $a$ with the linear combination $\alpha_1 a+\beta_1 b$ and $b$ by $\alpha_2 a+\beta 2 b$, for $\alpha_1$, $\alpha_2$, $\beta_1$, $\beta 2\in\R$ with $\alpha_1\beta_2-\alpha_2\beta_1=1$ will result in the same $q$.
+By taking independent linear combinations of $a$ and $b$, we will obtain a scalar multiple of $q$, which represents the same point on the Study variety.
 General vectors $a$ and $b$ represent spheres in \CGA.
-The possibility to pick special spheres, i.e., planes or points, in the decomposition $q = a \wedge b$ of $q$ gives rise to six types of elementary Dorst motions \cite{dorst16}: conformal rotations, conformal scalings, transversions, rotations, translations and uniform scalings.
+The possibility to pick special spheres, i.e., planes or points, in the decomposition $q = a \wedge b$ of $q$ gives rise to six types of simple motions \cite{dorst16}: conformal rotations, conformal scalings, transversions, rotations, translations and uniform scalings.

 In our context, it is maybe more natural to primarily distinguish three types of straight lines $t + q$ through the identity displacement and on $\SV$ according to the number $n$ of real intersection points with the null quadric $\NQ$.
 They correspond to the Dorst cases conformal rotation ($n = 0$), transversion ($n = 1$) in a more general sense than in Example~\ref{ex:5}, and conformal scaling ($n = 2$).
 Sub-cases with special Euclidean relevance are Euclidean rotation ($n = 0$), translation ($n = 1$), and uniform scaling ($n = 2$).
 They are easy to distinguish in the four quaternion representation of $q = q_0 + q_1\eps_1 + q_2\eps_2 + q_3\eps_3$, c.f.
 Examples~\ref{ex:SE3} and \ref{ex:scalings-translations}: \begin{itemize} \item Euclidean rotations among conformal rotations and translations among transversions are characterized by $q_2 = q_3 = 0$, that is, they are rigid body displacements. \item Uniform scalings are characterized among conformal scalings by $\Vect(q_0) = \Scal(q_1) = q_2 = \Vect(q_3) = 0$.
 The condition $\Scal(q_1) = 0$ is already implied by the fact that $t + q$ is contained in the Study variety~$\SV$. \end{itemize}